Mind to Memory: Applying Cognitive Science in the Classroom

 Reflection prompts

-- Retrieval vs. review: Do your lessons lean on re-reading, or actively pulling information through quizzes, summaries or brain dumps?
+- Retrieval vs. review: Do your lessons mainly use re-explaining and re-reading, or do pupils regularly pull information from memory?

-- Cognitive load check: Which resources (slides, instructions, tasks) may overload working memory—and how could you simplify or chunk them?
+- Cognitive load check: Which instructions, visuals or worksheets may overload working memory?
+How could you simplify them?

 Continue your development